Municipal councils protect animals from poison

 - City of Colwood

 - City of Victoria

-If your city is not on this list, it isn’t too late to contact your local Mayor and Council about preventing the poisoning of animals in your community.
+If your city is not on either list, it isn’t too late to contact your local Mayor and Council about preventing the poisoning of animals in your community.
 Find their contact information on your council website and send them an email using the below template: